-The UPMC International Administrative Fellowship is a two-year leadership development program for graduate level students with a passion for International health care management.
+The UPMC International Administrative Fellowship is a two-year leadership development program for graduate level students with a passion for international health care management.
 The program is currently limited to qualified applicants from Italy and Ireland.

 UPMC International has a wide range of operations across the globe, with a concentrated focus in China, Ireland, Italy, and Kazakhstan.
 For nearly two decades, UPMC International has shared UPMC’s clinical, technological, and managerial knowledge and expertise with global partners, offering customizable solutions benefitting patients and regions.

 Fellows participate in core functional rotations during their first year of the program and pursue a specific interest during the second year of the program.
 Upon completion of the program, fellows are prepared to move into roles within the organization.

 The following training and development courses will be offered to provide exposure to key areas of human resource management:

 The UPMC International administrative fellow will primarily spend the first year of the program rotating through the Health Services Division at UPMC facilities in Pittsburgh, Pennsylvania to shadow the hospitals’ executive teams and gain observational and practical experience within operations and administration.

 Additionally, the fellow will gain experience through UPMC International division located at US Steel Tower, to learn more about international health care administration and the foundation of UPMC’s on a regional and global scale.
 Each of these campuses maintains a distinct personality and purpose within the UPMC organization and maintains a vital role in the communities it serves.